na3150/GoldenTime/README.md

 <br>

 ## Introduction
-Smart safety bar and emergency call system using machine learning image processing and human body detection sensor to prevent falls accidents of the elderly
+A smart safety bar and emergency call system that uses machine learning image processing and human body detection sensors to prevent emergency situations for the elderly
 - Improving the use environment of the elderly by providing safety bars in the main movement areas such as toilets
 - Automatic emergency call in case of a fall through motion recognition using image processing
 - Detect emergency situations such as fainting through time spent using the toilet